openwdl/wdl/SPEC.md

   command <<<
     # If the user does not overide the value of `f1`, and /foo/bar.txt
-    # does not exist, an error will occur when the file is accessed here.
+    # does not exist, an error will occur when the `File` value is created.
     cat "~{f1}"

     # If the user does not specify the value of `f2` it's value is `None`,